By D. Lanier Shook June 27, 2015

-- Columbia, South Carolina is having a ‘famously hot’ Fourth Celebration with fireworks and a boat parade.
+- Columbia, South Carolina is having a ‘famously hot’ Fourth Celebration with fireworks and a Slide the City event.

 - Charleston, South Carolina is a city that’s worth visiting any day of the year and their celebration of the Fourth is no exception.

 - Atlanta, Georgia is a travel mecca all year long and its no different on the Fourth of July.

 - Knoxville, Tennessee has a lot to offer —and a vibe that reminds me of Asheville — and their Festival on the Fourth is an example of this.

 - Johnson City is only an hour away and full of culture, shopping, and entertainment, making it a great place to spend the Fourth.
 This year they are even giving away a car.

 - Bristol Tennessee-Virginia is just over an hour away and will be hosting an incredible Fourth celebration.